deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13861/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure shows the multi-granular visual decoding process, illustrating how different levels of image features (from fine-grained to coarse-grained) are decoded by dedicated diffusion-based image decoders, resulting in images with varying levels of detail and diversity.
+> 🔼 The figure showcases the multi-granular visual decoding process, demonstrating how different levels of granularity in image features lead to varying degrees of image reconstruction and generation.
 > <details>
 > <summary>read the caption</summary>
 > Figure 3: Multi-granular visual decoding from fine-grained to coarse-grained granularity.